ayberkozgur/yakuake-session/README.md

-yakuake-session - A script to create new yakuake sessions from command-line.<br />
+yakuaketwo-session - A script to create new yakuaketwo sessions from command-line.<br />
 Copyright 2010-2013 Jesús Torres <aplatanado@gulic.org>

-## What is yakuake-session?
+## What is yakuaketwo-session?

-yakuake-session is a Bash script that allows to create new sessions in Yakuake terminal emulator from command line.
-I made it mainly to get a better integration of Yakuake in KDE desktop environment.
-For example, thanks to it Yakuake can replace Konsole in "Open terminal here" action in Dolphin or we can setup a menu similar to Konsole Profiles widget but using Yakuake instead of Konsole.
+yakuaketwo-session is a Bash script that allows to create new sessions in yakuaketwo terminal emulator from command line.
+I made it mainly to get a better integration of yakuaketwo in KDE desktop environment.
+For example, thanks to it yakuaketwo can replace Konsole in "Open terminal here" action in Dolphin or we can setup a menu similar to Konsole Profiles widget but using yakuaketwo instead of Konsole.

 ## Bugs & known issues